rladiesPHL/2022_datathon/analyses/team1/kathrine_m/team1_report.md

 -   145,300 lbs of food issued from the Pantry
 -   2,102 rides to doctor’s appointments

-The concept of tracking client activity over time was also exploted and an *Active Client* was defined as a client who had used at least one service (volunteer services, pantry, or care management) in at least one of the previous two months.
+The concept of tracking client activity over time was also explored and an *Active Client* was defined as a client who had used at least one service (volunteer services, pantry, or care management) in at least one of the previous two months.
 This is a lagging indicator and the impact